Meet Dr. Nancy Thomas

 Dr. Thomas has presented in local community organizations, local churches, at weekend-long seminars, at the Dallas FBI Office, and at state, national, and international counseling conferences.
 Specifically, she has presented individually or with colleagues at the Texas Counseling Association (TCA), Texas Association of Counselor Education and Supervision (TACES), Texas A&M University Annual Research Symposium, Association for Creativity in Counseling (ACC), Association for Assessment and Research in Counseling (AARC), Association for Counselor Education and Supervision (ACES), Benjamin V. Cohen Peace Conference, Association for Humanistic Counseling (AHC), Joint Conference for Counselors and Psychotherapists in Ireland and the United States, and the European Branch of the American Counseling Association (EB-ACA).
 The topics of her presentation include original research results, multicultural sensitivity and advocacy, mental health utilization and destigmatization, trauma-informed care, mentorship and research mentorship, and creativity in counseling, pedagogy, and supervision.

-Dr. Thomas considers it a privilege to teach at CCU where she gets to integrate the subject matter with her Biblical worldview.
+Dr. Thomas considers it a privilege to teach at CCU where she actively integrates the subject matter with her Biblical worldview.
 The basic tenets of the counseling profession align so well with the transformation, renewal, and relationship with others that Christ desires for us.
 She loves to be able to walk beside developing clinicians as they experience growth in their professional identity, helping them see opportunities to show grace and share truth in all of their interactions with hurting people.
 She hopes to inspire students to emulate the compassion and grace of Christ in all they do.

 Publications

-- Brashear, C., Hickman, D, Thomas, N., & Mathews, R. (2022) Play Therapy Supervision, Chapter 15: Sand Tray Techniques in Play Therapy Supervision.
+- Brashear, C., Hickman, D., Thomas, N., & Mathews, R. (2022).
+Play therapy supervision, Chapter 15: Sand tray techniques in play therapy supervision.